Photuris pensylvanica: Description

+Geographic range

+P. pensylvanica resides in tidal wetalnds in Delaware and Maryland.
+It is possible that it is also extant in Pennsylvania, New York, New Jersey, and the District of Columbia.
+However, it has not been reliably sighted in those areas since the 1960s.
+Reports of the species from Canada are likely erroneous.

 State insect

 In 1974, P. pensylvanica was designated the state insect of Pennsylvania.
-Its designation as such started with a group of Highland Park Elementary School students in Upper Darby, Pennsylvania.
+Its designation as such started with a group of Highland Park Elementary School students in Upper Darby Township, Pennsylvania.
 Fireflies are abundant in Pennsylvania and are enjoyed for their ability to "transform a midsummer night into a fairyland of tiny, brilliant twinkling lights" Discovering that there was a species of firefly named after their state and that no other U.S. state had adopted a firefly as its state insect, the students began their campaign to have P. pensylvanica made Pennsylvania's state insect.

 With advice and support from state legislators, the students began a campaign that included letter writing, the circulation of petitions, and the distribution of bumper stickers.
 On April 10, 1974, Governor Milton J. Shapp signed Act 59 into law, making the Pennsylvania firefly their state's official insect.
 A few years later, Highland Park Elementary School was presented with a bronze plaque in honor of the students' achievement.

-Many Pennsylvanians know these insects by the name "lightning bugs" and may have confused "firefly" with "black fly" when that state was plagued by them in 1988.
-This might be why that year the legislature again confirmed the Pennsylvania firefly's official status and specified it by scientific name.
+In 1988, the legislature again confirmed the Pennsylvania firefly's official status and specified it by scientific name.
 The amended act reads:

 Section 1.
 The firefly (Lampyridae Coleoptera) of the species Photuris pensylvanica De Geer is hereby selected, designated and adopted as the official insect of the Commonwealth of Pennsylvania.